skariel/webalchemy/README.md

         self.rdoc.body.element(h1=m1+m2)
 ```

-This demonstrated how to push and pull data from the client.
+This how you push and pull data to and from the client.
 Now you may wonder if it's dangerous for the client to be able to call any function on the server.
 Well actually the client can only call registered functions.
 In our case `handle_click_on_backend` got registered when we assigned it to the `rpc()` call on the client.

 ####Including external scripts